-- Think of other helpers (essential workers such as childcare workers, bus drivers, scientists, delivery people, garbage removers, utility workers, those serving in the military, and so on) and make up your own verses about them.
+- Talk about other essential workers such as bus drivers, scientists, delivery people, garbage removers, utility workers, those serving in the military, and so on) and make up your own verses about them.

 - Help children make thank-you signs to post near your mailbox or near outdoor garbage areas thanking mail carriers or trash removers.

 - Use chalk to create thank-you art on sidewalks or driveways.

 - If you live in an area where people are cheering at a certain hour for essential workers, invite children to join in with their own cheers, songs, and sounds (make “drums” from plastic containers and wooden spoons).